ikramagix/ETCHEBEAST_Recipe_For_Success/README.md

-A Red Velvet cake is every (wow)man's dream !
+A Red Velvet cake is every (you)man's dream !